lazerblasters/lnl-web3-wallet-basics/README.md

 - Faucet: [https://faucet.ropsten.be/](https://faucet.ropsten.be/)
 - Eth Converter: [https://eth-converter.com/](https://faucet.ropsten.be/)

-- React/JS
-- MetaMask wallet
+### About MetaMask wallet
-  - knows how to
+Metamask knows how to do quite a lot:
-    => Query the Blockchain
+- Query the Blockchain
-    => Write to the Blockchain
+- Write to the Blockchain
-    => Interact with Contracts (call methods of on chain programs) => Listen to current Events on chain (e.g call a handler method when any transfer occours) => Query historical events
+- Interact with Contracts (call methods of on chain programs)
+- Listen to current Events on chain (e.g call a handler method when any transfer occours)
+- Query historical events
-    => Sign messages
+- Sign messages
-    => keeps the users private key secret and manages access to the public key and other info like account balances => a pretty good UI for the user to inteact with like a bank account, confirm tx, authorize info access and so on
+- keeps the users private key secret and manages access to the public key and other info like account balances
+- provide a UI for the user to inteact with like a bank account, confirm tx, authorize info access and so on

+### About Ethers
+Ethers is similar to the well know Web3.js library.
+Think about it as your gateway to Ethereum.
+What it actually does is wrap an object that the wallet exposes on the browser `window` object at `window.ethereum`.

+### About the rest
 - Etherscan so we can search tx on the chain and make sure that we have built worked
 - Ethers JS (a newer alternative to the web3js library you may have heard of)
 - Faucet so we can add fake internet money to our account